TijmenUU/ZeverSolarDataCollector/README.md

 # ZeverSolarDataCollector

+**NOTE** This project has been moved to https://git.valkendaal.duckdns.org/tijmen/solar-logger .
+This repository is no longer maintained.

 Simple data collecting program for ZeverSolar's Zeverlution Sxxxx "smart" inverters with a network interface (referred to as "combox" by the manufacturer).
 It collects all the exposed data of the Zeverlution, including current power generation (watts) and today's cummulative power production (kilowatt/hours).

 ## Data Collection